ijding/power-outage-project/README.md

 A p-value of 0.0 provides strong evidence against the null hypothesis of this individual test (that the Central and West regions have the same distribution of 'CAUSE.CATEGORY').
 However, in order to answer the overall question of our proposed null hypothesis, multiple testing would need to be performed, repeating this same test for every possible pair of values in CLIMATE.REGION.
 (Climate Region was chosen for this reason over other variables such as State or NERC Region, since its relatively low number of unique values means there are less combinations).

 After obtaining a p-value for each test, correction will need to be performed.
 During multiple testing, since many random tests are being conducted to answer the null hypothesis, the chance of a false-positive becomes more common (since we're conducting so many tests its possible we'll reject one of them incorrectly by chance).
 Thus, we apply Bonferonni correction on our p-values, a form of correction that helps control for Type I errors in our testing process.
-Bonferonni is a relativeley simple form of correction, we can simply obtain our correct p_values by multiplying each one by the number of tests performed (capping at 1.0).
+Bonferonni is a relativeley simple form of correction, we can simply obtain our correced p-values by multiplying each one by the number of tests performed (capping at 1.0).

 |                                       |   Original |   Bonferonni |
 |:--------------------------------------|-----------:|-------------:|